Moʻo

 Moʻo are shapeshifting lizard spirits in Hawaiian mythology.

 Description

-Moʻo often take the forms of monstrous reptiles, tiny geckos, and humans.
+Moʻo often take the forms of monstrous reptiles, tiny geckos, and/or humans.
 They were revered as ʻaumakua, and could have power over the weather and water.
-They are amphibious, and many fishponds in Hawaii were believed to be home to a moʻo.
+They were amphibious, and many fishponds in Hawaii were believed to be home to a moʻo.
 When a moʻo dies, its petrified body becomes part of the landscape.
+Most of the time the Mo’o were found to be females.